alikaz3mi/jira-telegram-bot/README.md

 - **Authentication**: Ensure that your Jira credentials or API token are correct.
 If you're using an API token, you might need to replace your password with the token.

+## Task Transition

+### Overview

+The task transition feature allows users to select themselves as an assignee, view their tasks, and transition a selected task to another state on the Jira board.

+### Usage

+1. **Start the Transition Process**: Send the `/transition` command in the Telegram chat.
+2. **Select Assignee**: Choose your name from the list of assignees.
+3. **View Tasks**: After selecting yourself, you will see a list of your tasks along with their priorities.
+4. **View Task Details**: Select a task to view its details, including the description and current status.
+5. **Transition the Task**: You can either return to select another task or choose to continue and transition the task to another state (e.g., from "To Do" to "In Progress").

+This feature streamlines the task management process, enabling you to handle Jira tasks directly from your Telegram bot.

 ## Resources

 - [Telegram Bot API](https://core.telegram.org/bots/api)